 And in yet another crock pot, I'm cooking some small but sturdy Rancho Gordo Santa Maria Pinquito Beans in the traditional (but quicker) method: clean the beans, cover with about three inches of water, bring to a boil, turn off the heat and let soak for an hour.
 In the meantime, sauté some aromatics like an onion, a few stalks of celery, several cloves of garlic, and--in this case--a couple/few jalapenos in a couple of tablespoons of olive oil.
 Add the sautéed veggies to the crock pot, then the (drained) beans, and enough chicken or vegetable stock to cover by a couple of inches.
 Throw in a tablespoon of dried Mexican oregano, a teaspoon of black pepper, and a couple of bay leaves.
 Cover and cook for 3-4 hours on high, or 6-8 hours on low.
+The beans should be ready about the same time as the chili verde pork.

 Then serve the beans and pork in warm tortillas with your favorite taco/burrito toppings. ¡OLÉ!